-The festival dates back to the 18th century, and the influx of French Catholic planters – both white and free coloured – their slaves, and free blacks in the 1780s.
+Trinidad Carnival as we know it dates back to the 18th century, and the influx of French Catholic planters – both white and free coloured – their slaves, and free Blacks in the 1780s.
 The white and free coloured both staged elaborate masquerade balls at Christmas and as a “farewell to the flesh” before the Catholic Lenten season, with each group mimicking the other in their masking and entertainment.
-The West African slaves of these planters as well as free coloureds had their own masking traditions, and held festivities around the burning and harvesting of the sugar cane (this was known as cannes bruleés, anglicised as Canboulay or Camboulay).
+The enslaved West Africans, meanwhile, had their own masking traditions and processions (called kambule in the Kikongo language), including festivities held around the burning and harvesting of the sugar cane (known as cannes bruleés).
 For each group, masks and mimicry were an essential part of the ritual.

-After the emancipation of slaves in 1838, Canboulay became a symbol of freedom and defiance.
-In response, the British colonial government outlawed drumming, stickfighting, masquerading, African-derived religions (like those of the Orisa faith and the Spiritual Shouter Baptists or Shango Baptists), and even tried to suppress the steelpan – but was never able to stamp out what has become a hallmark of Trinidadian identity.
+After the emancipation of the enslaved in 1838, Canboulay or Kambule became a symbol of freedom and defiance.
+In response, the British colonial government outlawed drumming, stickfighting, masquerading, African-derived religions (like those of the Orisha faith and the Spiritual Shouter Baptists or Shango Baptists), and even tried to suppress the steelpan – but was never able to stamp out what has become a hallmark of Trinidadian identity.

-This masking and mimicry merged over time with the calinda – or stickfighting accompanied by chanting and drumming – and rituals of Canboulay to become a jamette – or underclass – masquerade.
-After many a battle with the British colonial government, who kept trying to ban drumming, masquerade, and even the steel pan – the festival eventually found a home on the Monday and Tuesday before Lent, and was adopted as a symbol of Trinidadian culture during the independence movement.
-Here is a clip of the Canboulay Riots Re-enactment which happens each year in Port of Spain:
+This masking and mimicry interfaced over time with the calinda — stickfighting accompanied by chanting and drumming – and rituals of Kambule to become a “jamette” (working or under-class) masquerade.
+After many a battle with the British colonial government, the festival eventually found a home on the Monday and Tuesday before Lent, and was adopted as a symbol of Trinidadian culture during the independence movement.

 Carnival really isn’t just the Monday and Tuesday – it’s a whole season that essentially starts the day after Christmas Day.
 Carnival parties (or fetes) begin, and the radio airwaves and local TV music channels are inundated with the latest soca music.
 It is the irresistible rhythms and infectious melodies of soca – pioneered by Garfield Blackman (aka Ras Shorty I) in the 70s as a fusion of calypso and Indian music – that are the driving force on the road Carnival Monday and Tuesday, and in all the pre-Carnival parties.

-Music has indeed always been the soundtrack for the festivals, as chantuelles and drumming led processions back in the 1800s, and calypsos (which emerged in French/Patois in the late 1800s and in English in the early 1900s) and steel bands (which emerged in the hills of Port of Spain in the 1930s) provided the music for masqueraders for much of the 20th century.
-While some mas bands still masquerade to steel bans, the primary music source is the mammoth speakers of music trucks that blast the latest soca music to energise the crowd.
+Music has indeed always been the soundtrack for the festivals, as chantuelles and drumming led processions back in the 1800s, and calypsos (which emerged in French/Patois in the late 1800s and in English in the early 1900s) and steelbands (which emerged in the hills of Port of Spain in the 1930s) provided the music for masqueraders for much of the 20th century.
+While some mas bands still masquerade to steelbands, the primary music source is the mammoth speakers of music trucks that blast the latest soca music to energise the crowd.

-By New Year’s, most people have put the down-payment on their Carnival costumes in their preferred Carnival band, though some wafflers can still manage to steal up some at the very last minute.
+By New Year’s, most people have put the down-payment on their costumes in their preferred Carnival band, though some wafflers can still manage to steal up some at the very last minute.
 It usually requires some budgeting, since the cost of playing mas (short for masquerade) on Carnival Monday and Tuesday has been increasing rapidly and can now run up to US$3,000 or more for an all-inclusive costume.
-It’s good to note, though, that doing without the all-inclusive option – where the band offers a variety of amenities, food, and unlimited drink – can decrease the price tag considerably.
+It’s good to note, though, that doing without the all-inclusive option – where the band offers a variety of amenities, food, and unlimited drink – or playing in a smaller band with fewer amenities can decrease the price tag considerably.

 Limboists limber up and stickfighters refine their footwork and reflexes.
-In the pan yards, steel bands of up to 100 players rehearse vigorously.
+In the pan yards, steelbands of up to 100 players rehearse vigorously.
 In the mas camps – the workshops of Carnival bands – designers and volunteers frenetically assemble costumes for up to thousands of masqueraders (that is, the ones that aren’t made entirely overseas), and mount sometimes colossal Carnival Kings and Queens.
-Professional calypsonians sharpen their tongues to deliver scathing (and often humorous) social and political commentary at the calypso tents.
-This is a look at the kinds of mammoth costumes that take to the Savannah stage for Dimanche Gras:
+Professional calypsonians sharpen their pens and their tongues to deliver scathing (and often humorous) social and political commentary at the calypso tents.

-The build-up to Carnival Monday and Tuesday starts from the week before, with countless major fetes and finals of limbo, stickfighting and traditional carnival character competitions (a great showcase of these is the Viey La Cou event two Sundays before Carnival).
+The build-up to Carnival Monday and Tuesday starts from the week before, with countless major fetes and competition finals, traditional Carnival characters (a great showcase of these is the Viey La Cou event two Sundays before Carnival), and others.

-On “Fantastic Friday”, in the wee hours of the morning, there is a re-enactment of the Canboulay Riots of 1881, which ensured that – despite interference – the Carnival would go on and belong to the people.
-Once night falls, Soca contenders gear up for the International Soca Monarch competition – either as competitors or quite often as guests.
+On “Fantastic Friday”, in the wee hours of the morning, there is a re-enactment of the Kambule or Canboulay Riots of 1881, which ensured that – despite interference – the Carnival would go on and belong to the people.
+Once night falls, soca contenders gear up for the International Soca Monarch competition – either as competitors or quite often as guests.

-Carnival Saturday hosts the Kiddies Carnival, with Saturday night reserved for the best bands of steel pan players competing for the Panorama title.
-In the final hours before the launch of the day parades, the last major competitions culminate with the Dimanche Gras show, where the best preservers of the traditional calypso artform compete in the Calypso Monarch competition, and the Carnival Kings and Queens showcase their magnificent costumes, vying for the crown All night, several fetes keep the energy going before people break out into the streets in the wee hours of Monday morning to play J’Ouvert.
+Carnival Saturday hosts the Kiddies Carnival, with Saturday night reserved for the best bands of steelpan players competing for the Panorama title.
+In the final hours before the launch of the day parades, the last major competitions culminate with the Dimanche Gras show, where the best preservers of the traditional calypso artform typically compete in the Calypso Monarch competition, and the Carnival Kings and Queens often showcase their magnificent costumes, vying for the crown.
+One point to note is that in recent years, the Kings and Queens are often adjudicated during the week, not at Dimanche Gras.
+Nevertheless, all night, several fetes keep the energy going before people break out into the streets in the wee hours of Monday morning to play J’Ouvert (or Jouvay).

 Around 11am the action picks up again as thousands flock into Port of Spain, the country’s capital, to meet the band with which they’ve enlisted to play (or intend to crash).
 Almost no-one is in full costume, though – the joy is in just being in the streets.
 The object for most bands is to follow a specific route passing before all the judging posts, where adjudicators will choose the next Band of the Year.
 At each of these judging points, the bands slow down and the masqueraders get the chance to play themselves – or really let go!
 Band DJs then choose the most popular party tunes to whip up the crowd into a frenzy.
 The judges then count the number of times each song is played, and the leader wins the Road March title.

-This is Carnival.
+Dis is de ting self.
 A frenetic (and expensive) two months, and the highlight of many a Trini’s year.
-Love it or hate it, it is an integral part of Trini – and Caribbean – culture.
+Love it or hate it, it is an integral part of Trini – and Caribbean diaspora – culture.
 Some even say that it is Carnival which has saved Trinidad from severe political upheaval and in-fighting, for the festival provides an outlet, a distraction – catharsis.